3443eee/Naked-AOSP/README.md

 -There's no phone/sms app (Install your own!)

--You are free to make your own repos of this SEMI-GSI and modify whatever you want.
+-You are free to make your own repos of this and modify whatever you want.